Peter Hujar: Artistic career

-In 1958, Hujar accompanied the artist Joseph Raffael on a Fulbright to Italy.
+In 1958, Hujar accompanied the artist Joseph Raffael on the latter's Fulbright scholarship to Italy.
 In 1963, he secured his own Fulbright and returned to Italy with Paul Thek, whom he had been dating since 1959, where they explored and photographed the Capuchin Catacombs of Palermo, images of the dead later featured in Portraits in Life and Death.

 In 1964, Hujar returned to America and became a chief assistant in the studio of the commercial photographer Harold Krieger.
 Around this time, he met Andy Warhol, posed for four of Warhol's three-minute Screen Tests and was included in the compilation film The Thirteen Most Beautiful Boys that was assembled from Screen Tests.

 Hujar quit his job in commercial photography in 1967, and at great financial sacrifice, began to pursue primarily his own art work that reflected his homosexual milieu.
 He was an influential artist-activist of the gay liberation movement; in 1969, with his lover, the political activist Jim Fouratt, he witnessed the Stonewall riots in the West Village.
 At the urging of Fouratt, he documented the first gay liberation march (June 28, 1970), and took the now somewhat ironic photo "Come out!!" for the Gay Liberation Front.
 After their break-up at the end of the year, he had to move into his studio (on 10 East 23rd St) until mid-1972, and in the spring of 1973 he moved into a loft formerly occupied by Jackie Curtis above the Eden Theater in the East Village.
 Hujar transformed the space in such a way that he could live and work there for the rest of his life.